-- Knowledge of the values & key principles of non-formal learning - Knowledge of the socio-political & economic contexts of young people - Knowledge of project management processes - Knowledge of different educational methods & concepts; knowing how to tailor & apply these to respective needs - Knowledge of assessment practices in non-formal learning - Knowledge of appropriated methods of transferring knowledge to young people - Knowledge about value systems & related mechanisms - Knowledge of how to apply research into practice the needs of the young people before or at the very beginning of the activity (and proceeds with tailored adjustments if needed)
+- Knowledge of the values and key principles of non-formal learning - Knowledge of the young people involved and their community - Knowledge of project management processes - Knowledge of different educational methods and concepts; knowing how to tailor and apply these to respective needs - Knowledge of assessment practices in non-formal learning - Knowledge of appropriated methods of transferring knowledge to young people in different environments online and offline - Knowledge about value systems and related mechanisms - · Knowledge of how to apply research into practice - Knowledge about platforms, risks and benefits of using different digital tools - Knowledge about power structures behind digital technologies and connected issues as datification, etc. - Knowledge of the diverse tools and systems to acknowledge rights to authors, including copyleft. - Knowledge of GDPR and their updates